probablyanewt/pactf/README.md

 You may also need to add include flags to gcc if you're using header files from non standard places.

+If any tests fail they will be reported in stdout and the main function will return with an exit code of 1.

 ## Possible future improvements

 - I may extend this to be able to run integration tests against complete compiled binaries, however, that may end up being a separate project.